nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * MEMBER CODE client member code
 * MEMBER NAME client member name
 * SUBSYSTEM client subsystem code (empty for members)
-* OWNER true if the client is the owner of the security server
+* OWNER true if the client is the owner of the Security Server
 * STATUS client status between SAVED, REGISTRATION IN PROGRESS, REGISTERED, GLOBAL ERROR, DELETION IN PROGRESS, DELETED
 * HAS SIGN CERT true if the client has a valid sign certificate